Generative AI Meets 6G and Beyond: Diffusion Models for Semantic Communications

 The primary qualitative and quantitative results of DiffCom simulated over an additive white Gaussian noise (AWGN) channel are reproduced and illustrated in Fig.~\ref{fig:case-result}.
 For more experimental setups and results, please refer to \cite{wang2024diffcom}.

-In a word, DiffCom introduces a novel end-to-end generative visual semantic communication framework by incorporating generative priors and score-based diffusion models, effectively addressing the three key challenges in wireless image transmission.
+In a word, DiffCom introduces a novel end-to-end generative visual semantic communication framework toward humans by incorporating score-based diffusion priors, effectively addressing the three key challenges in wireless image semantic transmission.
 Whether it is through HiFi-DiffCom to resolve instability and optimization ambiguity in posterior sampling, or through Blind-DiffCom to handle forward operation uncertainty in time-varying channels, DiffCom demonstrates strong adaptability to dynamic channel environments and complex noise conditions.
-By leveraging the channel-received signal as a fine-grained condition, DiffCom achieves high-fidelity image reconstruction while reducing reliance on bandwidth costs and signal quality, providing a more efficient and resilient solution for human-centric generative transmission.
+By leveraging the channel-received signal as a fine-grained condition, DiffCom achieves high-fidelity image reconstruction while reducing reliance on bandwidth costs and signal quality, providing a more efficient and resilient solution for human-centric generative semantic communications.